Henry Bourne

 Background

-Before starting at compass, I graduated from Bristol university with a First Class honours Masters of engineering degree in Mathematics and Computer Science.
-In my bachelors dissertation I did a project on simulating visual hallucination patterns in a spiking neural network in order to validate a field equation model.
 For my masters dissertation I worked on meta-learning and in particular with the Model-Agnostic-Meta-Learning (MAML) algorithm.
 I adapted the algorithm to learn from temporal data, such that given a time series it could learn from data at various points along the time series and then construct models for a given time point with k-shot learning.
 I also created a novel extension to the MAML algorithm which had increased performance in the temporal setting.

 Research Interests